 Our community covenant is a rewarding project to be part of and would fit perfectly within any corporate social responsibility plan or as part of charitable work.

 By signing up to the covenant, you will commit to supporting service personnel, families and veterans within RAF High Wycombe.
 The extent of your support is up to you.
-It can be anything from offering a 2 for 1 deal, a 10% discount or free entry.
+It can be anything from offering a two for one deal, a 10 per cent discount or free entry.
 In return you will receive a membership certificate and be listed on this website as an official supporter of the community covenant.

 How to get involved